MiLKnft/MiLKnft/MiLK-DAO-whitepaper.md

 # MiLK DAO
-MiLK DAO is a democratic and autonomous organisation on Cardano.
+MiLK DAO is a democratic and autonomous organization on Cardano.
 The DAO's purposes are to use the pooled funds to invest in NFTs, Tokens and "Infrastructure" to create value for the DAO on blockchains including Cardano but not limited to it.

 ## Treasury Wallet
 The treasury wallet will receive 70% of the mint funds, while the team will receive 30%.